 Hyperopia is hereditary, so anyone with a family member who has hyperopia is at risk to have it, as well.
 Hyperopia treatment is available for those who find they have the condition.

 If you or your child is farsighted, glasses and contact lenses may be used for temporary treatment.
-KE Eye Centers of Texas also has several procedures such as LASIK for farsightedness that can surgically reduce or eliminate hyperopia.
+Kleiman Evangelista Eye Centers also has several procedures such as LASIK for farsightedness that can surgically reduce or eliminate hyperopia.